 - Difficulty walking

-(Please note that the symptoms listed above may not be an indication of hypoglycemia for all individuals.
-Consult a healthcare professional for further information.)
+Note: The symptoms listed above may not be an indication of hypoglycemia for all individuals.
+Consult a healthcare professional for further information.

 Type 1 Diabetes and Alcohol Abuse